siobyrne/young-dressage-horse-program-analysis/README.md

 # Markel/USEF Young and Developing Dressage Horse Championship Data Analysis

 ## Introduction
 The aim of this project is to analyze data from the USEF Young and Developing Horse programs over the years.
-The program can be divisive—some claim that horses that participate in these programs end up washing out, or that many do not make it to the FEI levels.
-Since these programs have now been in place for over 20 years, there is a significant amount of data available to look at regarding the competitive careers of horses involved in these programs.
+The program can be divisive—some claim that horses that participate in these programs end up washing out, or that many do not make it to the FEI level.

 My aim is to update this project at the end of each competition season.